gumpu/FPRCade/Docs/stack-master-16-user-manual.md

-Title
+---

-Stackmaster-16 instruction set Version 0.001
+title: Stackmaster-16 instruction set Version 0.001

-## Stackmaster-16
+author: Frans Slothouber
+---

+# Introduction

 Stackmaster-16 is a 16 bit stack based processor.
 It was designed to make it easy to build a Forth system with it.